 - You may also mix a drop or two of this oil to your night cream or moisturizer to treat acne and skin rashes.

-4. Fights Suntan and Sunburn:
+4. Fights Suntan

 - But if you are using peppermint oil directly on the face, dilute it with some oil to avoid skin inflammation.

-Peppermint contains a nutrient called Perillyl alcohol which prevents the formation of skin cancer cells.
+Furthermore, peppermint contains a nutrient called Perillyl alcohol which prevents the formation of skin cancer cells.

-5. Treats Athlete’s Foot:
+5. Treats Athlete’s Foot

 - Peppermint oil keeps the skin clean and prevents skin infections and blemishes.

-Hair Benefits Of Peppermint:
+Hair Benefits Of Peppermint

-6. Effective Hair Tonic:
+6. Effective Hair Tonic

 Peppermint oil acts as an effective hair tonic when mixed with other essential oils like tea tree oil, coconut oil, castor oil and even Vitamin E oil.